AirshipCMS/Docs/Development-Guide.md

 Once you have successfully authenticated, you're ready to [`airship land`](/documentation/view/airship-cli-commands#user-content-airship-land).

 ### 2. Land
+If this is a new project, you will need to land your project files.
+If you have already started working on your site, or you have your project backed up with an SCM tool, you probably only need to land once, when you are starting your project.
+After that, you can pretty much just use your SCM tool for backing up files, and `airship launch` to publish files.

-To land your site, ensure you're in the projects root directory, then run `airship land`.
+To land your site, ensure that you are in the project root directory, then run `airship land`.

-This will prompt whether or not it's okay to download the sites compartments to your local project directory.
+This will show a prompt asking whether or not it is okay to download the site's compartments to your local project directory.
 This includes all the files for your site, such as the layouts and templates created in the Admin portal.

-**Note**: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch`.
+**Note**: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch` or backed up with source code management.
 Be sure to your backup files or use a source management tool to avoid losing any of your hard work!

 Once you have downloaded your sites compartments, your [Project Directory](/documentation/view/project-directory) should look similar to the following: